ArshiaShabazpour/N.S.O.A.W-programming-language/README.md

 ## 1. Setup and Compilation
 If you make any changes to the backend code or grammar rules:
 Run make clean: This removes old compiled files.
 Run make all: This compiles the updated files in both the backend and grammar.
 Restart the Jupyter Kernel: This clears any cached dependencies and loads the latest changes.

 ## 2. Running Code with the Interpreter
+After downloading all the files you can start using the langauge.(DO NOT change the dependencies or the makefile will cease to work)
 Open the Worksheet jupyter note book, In a cell define the Code: Create a string variable containing your code.
 For example:
 ```